RobLoach/jquery-once/README.md

 $('div.calendar').once(function() {
   // This function is only executed once for each div, even if this
   // code segment is executed repeatedly.
 Other scripts can't refer
-  // to this `once` method and the class names used are in the form
+  // to this `once` method.
+The once data used to store execution are
-  // of jquery-once-1 and so on.
+  // in the form "jquery-once-1", "jquery-once-2", etc.
 });
 ```